ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Experiments

 \subsubsection{Implementation Details}

-All images used in experiments are resized to a resolution of $256\times256$ and the pixel value is normalized to $\left[-1,1\right]$.
+All images used in the experiments are resized to a resolution of $256\times256$ and the pixel value is normalized to $\left[-1,1\right]$.
 For fairness, the bound $\epsilon$ of all competitive algorithms is restricted to $0.05$ to ensure the invisibility of the perturbation.
-For StarGAN, AGGAN, FPGAN, RelGAN, and HiSD, we set the prior weight $\alpha$ to $\left[1,1,1,10,100\right]$, respectively, as determined by a simple pre-experiment on the gradient-based adversarial attack against them.
-We derive the gradient prior perturbation on 2,000 randomly selected face images from CelebAMask-HQ\cite{lee2020maskgan}, running the PGD \cite{madry2017towards} for 10 iterations with a $0.01$ step size.
-The perturbation generator is trained using the Adam \cite{kingma2014adam} with a learning rate of $0.0001$, and the batch size is $32$.
+For StarGAN, AGGAN, FPGAN, RelGAN, and HiSD, we set the prior weight $\alpha$ to $\left[1,10,1,10,100\right]$, respectively, as determined by a simple pre-experiment on the gradient-based adversarial attack against them.
+We derive the gradient prior perturbation on 2,000 randomly selected face images from CelebAMask-HQ~\cite{lee2020maskgan}, running the PGD~\cite{madry2017towards} for 10 iterations with a $0.01$ step size.
+The perturbation generator is trained using the Adam~\cite{kingma2014adam} with a learning rate of $0.0001$.
+The experiment was performed on a server running an Ubuntu 18.04.6 LTS system with an Intel(R) Core(TM) i9-10940X CPU @ 3.30 GHz and four NVIDIA 3090Ti GPUs with 24 GB of memory.